 I’m a freelance journalist originally from western Canada, based now in Prague.

-I write about international social and political issues, from mental health/addictions and (im)migration and refugees to disinformation and propaganda, with a focus these days on central and eastern Europe.
+I write about international social and political issues, from mental health/addictions and (im)migration and refugees to “fake news” and the far-right, with a focus these days on central and eastern Europe.

 Some of my words, photos and voice:

 - Coda Story: the Czech Republic’s phantom Muslim menace (February 2017) and the strange story of Bulgaria’s Russophile movement (September 2017)

 - Haaretz: How the far-right across Europe is using “philosemitism” to battle Muslims (October 2017)